AtomicRobotics3805/CFLib/CONTRIBUTING.md

 To test code on branches other than `main`, follow the following scheme: `com.github.AtomicRobotics3805:CFLib:<branch-name>-SNAPSHOT`.
 This will give you the latest commit of a specific branch.
 Refer to [Jitpack](https://jitpack.io) for more details.

+**NOTE FOR DEVELOPMENT TEAM**: When a commit is merged from `development` into `main`, you must **ALWAYS** use the `squash and merge` method.
+This is because we want to keep the main history as clean and concise as possible, where each commit on main directly corresponds to a new version of CFLib.
+When merging into `development`, it is preferred if you create a merge commit, but it isn't as important.

 ## Join The Development Team
 If you have been contributing to CFLib for a long time, or have made many important contributions, you may be considered for joining the core development team.
 You will gain a special role in the [CFLib Discord](https://discord.com/invite/PjP9Ze6fkX) and will gain additional abilities in the GitHub repository such as approving pull requests.